cmdr2/github-actions-wizard/README.md

 2. Deployment
 Enter option number: 1
 Select test trigger:
-1. Every commit push
+1. On branch push
-2. Every release creation
+2. On release creation
 3. At periodic intervals (automatically)
 Enter option number: 1
 Enter GitHub branch name (will react to pushes on this branch) [default=main]: main